 How 5 Real Estate Investors Turned Mistakes Into Cash

-Jonathan Twombly made two big mistakes.
-The first was not promoting his real estate business early enough and aggressive enough.
+Jonathan Twombly made two big real estate mistakes.
+The first was not promoting his real estate business early enough and aggressively enough.
 The market is saturated with real estate entrepreneurs, so branding and promoting of your business is a must if you want to stand out from your competitors.
 For promotional tips, here are 8 ways to promote your real estate brand.

 In regards to the property management issue, this is overcome by properly screening the property management company prior to hiring them.
 Here are the best practices for interviewing and screening property management companies.
 In regards to the vacancy and liquidity issue, Jonathan always ensures that the cash flow on the property is high starting on day one and that he has a large reserve fund on hand to deal with unexpected issues.

-Similarly, Ryan Gibson’s biggest mistake was hiring the wrong people in general.
+Ryan Gibson’s biggest real estate mistake was hiring the wrong people in general.
 He learned that good people are what make your business and the world go ‘round.
 For the best hiring practices, check out our blog category on building your real estate team.

-Jason Buzi is prime example of someone who realized he was making a mistake, completely changed his business model and benefited greatly as a result.
+Jason Buzi is a prime example of someone who realized he was making investment mistakes, completely changed his business model, and benefited greatly as a result.
 In 2011, he and a friend wholesaled a property to a fix-and-flipper and made $12,5000.
 The buyers ended up rehabbing the property and netted $400,000.
 This deal made him realize that he was leaving MILLIONS of dollars on the table, so he started rehabbing properties himself in addition to his wholesaling.
 Based on this shift, he had his first seven figure year in 2013 and bought a personal residence worth over $1 million free and clear.
-If you are interested learning how you can net over $1 million per year as a wholesaler, click here.
+If you are interested in learning how you can net over $1 million per year as a wholesaler, click here.